 - 1. Minimal overall GPA of 3.00 - 2.
-BIOL 221, 222, PSYC 301, PSYC 101, CHEM 110 (may consider CHEM 131 as an alternative to CHEM110) - 3.
-Minimal combined GPA for cognates (excluding nutrition) of 3.00 needed for admission.
-A grade of C or higher is acceptable for any cognate course.
-Nutrition course, while a required cognate for completing the nursing program, is not a prerequisite for admission and therefore not included in the calculation of cognate GPA. - 4.
-Non-native English speakers are required to have a minimum TOEFL iBT score of 84, and a minimum English speaking score of 26, as recommended by the NCLEX® Examination Committee (NEC) in 2009. https://www.ncsbn.org/4646.htm.
-Completion of ATI TEAS (Test of Essential Academic Skills) with ATI-approved competency score of proficiency (58.7%).
-SAT 540/ACT 20 scores in math, English and reading are required.
-Exceptions may be considered on a case-by-case basis. - 5.
-An acceptable criminal background check from company recommended by School of Nursing. (to be done July/August of application year) - 6.
+BIOL 221, 222, PSYC 301, PSYC 101, CHEM 110, FDNT 230 (may consider CHEM 131 as an alternative to CHEM110) - 3.
+Minimal combined GPA for cognates of 3.00 needed for admission.
+A grade of C or higher is acceptable for any cognate course. - 4.
+Completion of ATI TEAS (Test of Essential Academic Skills) with ATI-approved competency score of proficiency (58.7%) is required for all students applying to the Andrews University BSN program.
+Transfer students who reside outside of the United States prior to applying to the Andrews University BSN program. and are unable to take the TEAS exam may submit a minimum SAT 540 or ACT 20 scores in all subjects including: math, English and reading for provisional admission for one semester.
+These students will be required to take the TEAS exam prior to the first add/drop date of the fall semester, and full admission will be granted once the TEAS exam is passed.
+Students are expected to meet the proficiency score of 58.7% on TEAS for full admission to register for the subsequent semester. - 5.
+An acceptable criminal background check from company recommended by School of Nursing.
+Before admission and yearly after complete the test between July 01 and August 05 of application year.
+Tests are to be completed between July 1 and August 05 each year prior to start of Fall semester - 6.
 A urine drug screen is required before admission and yearly after.
-Some clinical sites may require different drug screen times. (to be done July/August of application year) - 7.
-Physical examination report that must include (to be done July/August of application year): - a.
-Acceptable negative testing for tuberculosis: - QuantiFERON Gold Blood Test - If positive, a chest x-ray is required, will be evaluated individually and student must provide a physician clearance documented on letterhead. - b.
+Complete the test between July 01 and August 05 prior to sophomore, junior and senior years. - 7.
+Physical examination report (to be done July 01 and August 05 of application year) that also includes the following: - a.
+Acceptable negative testing for tuberculosis: - OuantiFERON Gold Blood Test - If positive, a chest x-ray is required, will be evaluated individually and student must provide a physician clearance documented on letterhead. - b.
 Proof of immunization or serum immunity for MMR1 and MMR2 (Measles, Mumps and Rubella), T-dap (Tetanus, Diphtheria, Pertussis), and Hepatitis B - c.
 Proof of immunization or serum immunity for varicella-zoster - 8.
-All students are required to have BLS Healthcare Provider Cardio-Pulmonary Resuscitation (CPR) certification from the American Heart Association (AHA) only. - 9.
+All students are required to have BLS Healthcare Provider Cardio-Pulmonary Resuscitation (CPR) certification from the American Heart Association (AHA) only.
+Certification for CPR should be completed between April and August. - 9.
 Depending upon the situation, a student may be required to have an interview. - 10.
 Meeting the minimal requirements does not guarantee admission. - 11.
 All nursing students must be accepted into the nursing program by the Andrews University School of Nursing Admissions, Progressions, Retention and Grievance (APRG) Committee before entering into any nursing class.
-Students must apply for admission to the nursing program by May 15.
+Students must apply for admission to the nursing program by June 15.
 Typically, this process is begun while taking NRSG 215: Introduction to Professional Nursing Concepts.